Photo Credit: itamaryu via Compfight cc |

 1. Listening

 We fake listening all the time but the goal for any good leader is to strive to be a genuine listener of motives, emotions, and facts.
 Listening takes practice and as you practice listening you will slip into non-listening.
-Once you find you have roamed, purposely decide to come back and stay with your speaker.
+Once you find you have roamed, purposely decide to come back and stay with your speaker.2.
+Confidence

 Confidence is the full trust; belief in the powers, trustworthiness, or reliability of a person or thing.
 Sometimes you have to actively choose to believe in yourself in order to successfully accomplish a task.
 Confidence comes as you see more success.
-But you won't see success if you aren't confident that it will come.
+But you won't see success if you aren't confident that it will come.3.
+Making (or not making) the call

 For some, making a decision comes easy.
 For others it is hard.
 If you tend to have a hard time making decisions, you will need to fake being at ease or making decisions quickly until making the call becomes easier.
-If you tend to be quick to make the call, you will need to fake being patient, gathering input, or thinking a situation through before calling the shot!
+If you tend to be quick to make the call, you will need to fake being patient, gathering input, or thinking a situation through before calling the shot!Faith is taking the first step even when you don't see the whole staircase.

 ~Martin Luther King Junior